FAMILY RUN SINCE 1904

-With a loyal customer base already established, Schildwachter realized he could build a lucrative fuel oil business and created Fred M. Schildwachter & Sons, Inc. More than 100 years later, Schildwachter Oil provides high quality fuel products to homes, businesses, and institutions throughout The Bronx, Manhattan, and Westchester County.
+With a loyal customer base already established, Schildwachter realized he could build a lucrative fuel oil business and created Fred M. Schildwachter & Sons, Inc. More than 100 years later, Schildwachter Oil provides high quality fuel products to homes, businesses, and institutions throughout The Bronx, Queens, Manhattan, and Westchester County.
 Grandson Dan credits the company's customer-centric focus for its success.
 "Our view is that if it is good for the customer, it is good for our company," he said.

 Unlike other oil companies that organize their customer service departments according to region or service, each Schildwachter Oil customer is assigned a single representative.
 That representative is responsible for all aspects of the customer relationship, from billing to fuel delivery to equipment and sales.
 "If a customer experiences any problem, he or she can talk directly to a representative with whom he or she has a long-standing relationship," said Schildwachter, adding that this business model not only contributes to customer loyalty but also helps engage employees.